damax1995/BlackHatPython/README.md

 # BlackHatPython
-Here will appear the files I create, and the exercise i have been doing while reading Black Hat Python book.
+Here will appear the files I create, and the exercises I have been doing while reading Black Hat Python book.